StarRocks/starrocks/docs/table_design/Data_distribution.md

 But if the column that satisfies both requirements does not exist, you need to determine the buckting column according to the complexity of queries.

-- If the query is complex, it is recommended that you select the high cardinality column as the bucketing column to ensure that the data is as evenly distributed as possible in each bucket and improve the cluster resource utilization.
+- If the query is complex, it is recommended that you select the high cardinality column as the bucketing column to ensure that the data is as evenly distributed as possible across all the buckets and improve the cluster resource utilization.
-- If the query is relatively simple, then it is recommended to select the column that is often used as in the query condition as the bucketing column to improve the query efficiency.
+- If the query is relatively simple, it is recommended to select the column that is often used in the query condition as the bucketing column to improve the query efficiency.

-If partition data cannot be evenly distributed into each tablet by using one bucketing column, you can choose multiple bucketing columns. but it is recommended to use no more than 3 columns.
+If partition data cannot be evenly distributed across all the buckets by using one bucketing column, you can choose multiple bucketing columns.
+Note that it is recommended to use no more than 3 columns.

 **Precautions**

 - **When a table is created, you must specify the bucketing columns**.
-- The values of bucketing columns cannot be updated.
 - Bucketing columns cannot be modified after they are specified.

 **Examples**

 In the following example, the `site_access` table is created by using `site_id` as the bucketing column.
-Because this column is high cardinality column and is always used as a filter in queries.
-When the bucketing column `site_id` is used as a filter in queries, StarRocks only scans the relevant tablets, which greatly improves query performance.
+Additionally, when data in the `site_access` table is queried, data is often filtered by sites.
+Using `site_id` as the bucketing key can prune a significant number of irrelevant buckets during queries.

 ```SQL
 CREATE TABLE site_access(